Congratulations to Widaliz Vega Rodriguez on publishing her first first author paper.

 Dr. Jarosinski’s NIH/USDA grant proposal to the PAR-16-366 Dual Purpose with Dual Benefit will be funded by the USDA beginning in April of 2019 until 2024.
 This grant is in collaboration with Dr. Charles Grose at the University of Iowa and will focus on the role the alphaherpesvirus conserved glycoprotein C (gC) plays in host specificity of avian and human herpesviruses.

-Above shows the two of the model systems being used to study transmission.
+Above shows the model systems being used to study replication and transmission of herpesviruses.
 A shows feathers infected with Marek’s disease virus (MDV) expressing fluorescent protein in feather follicle epithelial (FFE) cells.
 B shows varicella-zoster virus (VZV) infected human foreskins in culture expressing fluorescent protein.